mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 Further down the road, here are the fitting setup that can be affected.

-  * Peak positions are uniform among all spectra;
+  * Peak positions are uniform among all spectra

     - Peak window information will be retrieved from **m_peakWindowVector**